Pixomondo/quilt/README.md

 Getting more variations:
 ------------------------
-In order to get more variations in the output image it is possible to source the tiles not only from the input image, but also from its rotations or flipped versions.
+In order to get more variations in the output image it is possible to source the tiles not only from the input image, but also from rotated or flipped versions.
 Command line parameters:

 - **rotations**: number of rotations of 90 degrees to apply to the input